 Strong bones are important for overall health.
 Calcium is a nutrient that is needed to build strong bones, but it can be found in foods that contain vitamin D or other nutrients that help you absorb calcium.
 Millets have this nutrient, so it makes bone stronger.
 Its values have been known since time immemorial and were once considered as the complete food due to its composition of sixteen amino acids, vitamins, minerals.

 Antioxidants are very essential for the prevention of degenerative diseases and improvement of immunity.
 Millets also contain lycopene and lutein, which are good for prostate health, and also carotenoid precursor, which converts to vitamin A in the intestines and bone marrow.
-Millets are rich in antioxidants.
+Millet is rich in antioxidants.
 They say that the more antioxidants a food has, the richer it is.

 Millets is a whole grain, drought-tolerant crop and can be used to fight inflammation from the inside.
-Millets are rich in essential nutrients such as B vitamins, protein, dietary fiber, iron, magnesium, etc. With rising global concerns regarding the harmful effects of inflammation on health, millets have a lot more to offer than just fighting hunger.
+Millet is rich in essential nutrients such as B vitamins, protein, dietary fiber, iron, magnesium, etc. With rising global concerns regarding the harmful effects of inflammation on health, millet has a lot more to offer than just fighting hunger.

 Millets are rich in micronutrients such as vitamin B and iron.
 They are good for diabetics as they do not cause hardening of the arteries like wheat flour.
 They are soft as well, and hence promote rapid absorption of nutrients into the human system.
 Millet is a whole grain, which contains vitamins A, D, E, K, B2, potassium, zinc manganese, etc.